ksopyla/numpy-pandas-tutorial/README.md

 ## Why I have created this course?

-In the beginning, it was created for teaching "Data Visualization Course" at [Departmnt of Computer Science of University of Warmia and Mauzury](http://wmii.uwm.edu.pl) but with time more people start to use it for self-learning.
+In the beginning, it was created for teaching "Data Visualization Course" at [Department of Computer Science of University of Warmia and Mauzury](http://wmii.uwm.edu.pl) but with time more people start to use it for self-learning.
 I have also used it for workshops and other courses.
 Then I have decided to improve it and share.
 The process of improving is constant so if you want to contribute do not hesitate